alphagov/re-build-systems-test/README.md

 You can start by provisioning the DNS for one environment and add other environments later.

-For this step, you will need to choose:
+For this step, you will need to choose your team name, which will be part of the Jenkins URL.

-* which environments you want to set up Jenkins for and what you will call them
-* your team name

 ### Configure DNS